rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

  * `build-failure-analyzer.xml` is config for the plugin to read the logs and look for key items based on a Regex.
 More on this in later lessons.
  * `init.groovy` contains a collection of settings jenkins configures itself with when launching

 5. Let's add a plugin for Jenkins to be started with, [green-balls](https://plugins.jenkins.io/greenballs).
 This simply changes the default `SUCCESS` status of Jenkins from Blue to Green.
-Append the `plugins.txt` file with
+Append the `jenkins-s2i/plugins.txt` file with
 ```txt
 greenballs:1.15
 ```